David Pastrňák

-David Pastrňák ([ˈdavɪt ˈpastr̩ɲaːk]; born 25 May 1996) is a Czech professional ice hockey right winger for the Boston Bruins of the National Hockey League.
-Nicknamed "Pasta", Pastrňák was selected by the Bruins in the first round, 25th overall, of the 2014 NHL Entry Draft and made his NHL debut that year.
-Internationally, Pastrňák has played for the Czech national team at both the junior and senior level, including at four World Championships.
+David Pastrňák ([ˈdavɪt ˈpastr̩ɲaːk]; born 25 May 1996) is a Czech professional ice hockey right winger and alternate captain for the Boston Bruins of the National Hockey League (NHL).
+Nicknamed "Pasta", Pastrňák was selected by the Bruins in the first round, 25th overall, of the 2014 NHL entry draft and made his NHL debut that year.
+Internationally, Pastrňák has played for the Czech Republic national team at both the junior and senior level, including at four World Championships.